r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 that a debug build is also available for download from [here](https://www.r-project.org/nosvn/winutf8/ucrt3/).

-## Upgrading Rtools42
+## Upgrading Rtools

-Please note that when Rtools42 is uninstalled, one looses also the Msys2 packages installed there in addition to the default set (or any other possibly accidentally added files to the installation directory, so to `c:\rtools42` by default).
+Please note that when Rtools is uninstalled, one looses also the Msys2 packages installed there in addition to the default set (or any other possibly accidentally added files to the installation directory, so to `c:\rtools42` by default).